 Two Kinds of Whey

-Before we get started, if you’ve done much research on whey, you’ll realize that there are two different kinds.
+Before we get started on uses of whey, if you’ve done much research on whey, you’ll realize that there are two different kinds.
 The first is acid whey.
 This whey is produced from cheese where you used an acid to urge the curdling process to take place.
 A lot of times people will use vinegar or lemon juice.

 But the other type of whey is known as sweet whey.
 It is produced from cheeses where rennet was used in the cheese making process to encourage curdling to take place.
 Sweet whey is very versatile where acid whey is best used for composting or feeding to animals.

-So just keep that in mind as we go over these ideas for your whey.
+So just keep that in mind as we go over these uses for whey.